-A business requires someone good at sales who can prepare a pitch to sell the product.
-Good at marketing will help understand the market scenario and understand the relevance of the product in the current market situation.
-Good at bookkeeping who will keep track of all finance-related issues and ensure enough funds in the company account to carry forward with the work.
-Some are good at management, who will help manage the team and make sure everything is working seamlessly.
+A business requires someone good at marketing who understands the market scenario and the relevance of the product in the current market situation.
+Similarly, someone good at bookkeeping who keeps a track of all finance-related issues and ensure enough funds in the company account to carry forward with the work.
+A business needs people who are good at management, who can manage the team and make sure everything is working seamlessly.
 Someone good at project development to create a relevant product and ensure that it is made as per the current market demands.

 Some companies launch their product way ahead of time when the need and demand for the product are not there.
 Some also make the mistake of launching their product too late when the market is already saturated with similar products or the demand for such products have extinguished.
-The critical factor is always to be aware of the current demands of the market and thoroughly check into competitors’ behavior when sales are not ticking off.
+The critical factor is always to be aware of the current demands of the market and thoroughly check into competitors’ behaviour when sales are not ticking off.
 It would be the best time to call a STOP for the product and pivot and invest time, capital, resources, and efforts in another market.

 You must also make sure that it is published in magazines and websites popular and authoritative for your target audience.
 If the product is not marketed correctly, no one will know about it; therefore, no one will buy it.
-Spreading awareness about the product may seem a waste of time and money, but it is crucial to get the business up and running and is fundamental for a company to survive.
+Spreading awareness about the product may seem a waste of time and money to some people, but in fact, it plays a crucial part in getting the business up and running and is fundamental for a company to survive.

 Business model is the base foundation of the business.
 It dictates the commercial and economic viability of your business to make value and money.
-Many companies fail to look at the business model because that is one reason why startups fail.
+Many companies fail to look at the business model because that is one reason why start-ups fail.
 An inefficient business model will lead to having no scalable ways to acquire customers, low or unknown value of customers, and is characterized by high costs to acquire customers.

 While it is unavoidable to fall into situations listed above, the team must take responsibility and address the issues and make sure to make timely efforts to ensure the wellbeing of the business.